MarufZak/study-logs/linux-command-line/README.md

 2. Symbolic.
 It has its syntax i don't like, but it has advantage over octal to add or remove specific permissions, without resetting them.

 When file is created, it has default permissions (usually 666). `umask` command lets us specify which permissions to unset by default.
 In Ubuntu it's `0002`, meaning we do `666 - 002 (ignore first number for now) = 664` to get final permissions.
 We can set default unsetting permissions with `umask number`.

+Although it's common to see 3 octal numbers to represent the permission bits, it's more accurate to represent it with 4 numbers.
+Because there are some not usually used permissions bits:

+1. setuid - when set on executable, it sets _essential user id_ to the one of file's owner, rather than the one who is running the program.
+It's set with `4000` bit, for example `4644`.
+Useful when other users need to run a program under root priveleges.
+Must be kept at minimum because of security concerns.
+Example permission bits when setuit is set: `-rwSrw-r--`
+2. setgid - it sets _essential group id_ to the one of directory.
+When set on file, when executing some program, group id of file is accounted, not the one who is executing it.
+When set on directory, files or directories created inside this directory inherits parent directory group.
+Useful for shared directories.
+Set with `2000`, for example `2644`.
+Example permission bits: `-rw-r-Sr--`.
+3. sticky bits - comes from ancient Unix, and makes file "unswappable".
+Ignored by Linux, but if set on directory, it makes so directory entries cannot be deleted or renamed unless it's directory owner, file owner, superuser is doing it.
+Set with `1000`, for example `1644`.
+Example permission bits: `drw-r--r-T`.
+Often used to control access to shared directory like `/tmp`.